 Don’t forget to keep it ‘human’

-The B2B industry has, for a long time, been associated with churning out dry and indigestible marketing content that concentrations on the technical capabilities of products.
+The B2B industry has, for a long time, been associated with churning out dry and indigestible marketing content that concentrates on the technical capabilities of products.

 Facts matter, of course, but unfortunately many B2B technology organisations struggle to shift away from product details when they should be focusing on telling the ‘story’ of how their solutions can resolve issues, improve current activities and save costs.